Great Yarmouth: History

-Sightseeing & tourism
+Sightseeing and tourism

 The Tollhouse with dungeons, dating from the late 13th century, is one of Britain's oldest former gaols and oldest civic buildings.
 It backs onto the central library.
 Major sections of the medieval town walls survive around the parish cemetery and in parts of the old town.

 Great Yarmouth Minster (the Minster Church of St Nicholas, founded in the 12th century as an act of penance) stands in Church Plain, just off the market place.
-It is the third largest parish church in England after Beverley Minster in the East Riding of Yorkshire and Christchurch Priory in Dorset.
+It is the third largest parish church in England, after Beverley Minster in the East Riding of Yorkshire and Christchurch Priory in Dorset.
 Neighbouring Church Plain has the 17th-century timber-framed house where Anna Sewell (1820–1878), author of Black Beauty, was born.

 The market place, one of England's largest, has functioned since the 13th century.
 It is also home to the town's shopping sector and the famous Yarmouth chip stalls.
 The smaller area south of the market is used as a performance area for community events and for access to the town's shopping centre, Market Gates.

 Great Yarmouth railway station is the terminus of the Wherry Lines from Norwich.
-Before the Beeching Axe, the town had a number of stations and a direct link to London down the east coast.
-The only remaining signs of these is a coach park, where Beach Station once was, and the A12 relief road, which follows the route of the railway down into the embankment from Breydon Bridge.
+Before the Beeching Axe, the town had several stations and a direct link to London down the east coast.
+The only remaining signs of these are a coach park, where Beach Station once was, and the A12 relief road, which follows the route of the railway down into the embankment from Breydon Bridge.

 Yarmouth has two piers: Britannia Pier (Grade II listed)) and Wellington Pier.
 The theatre building on the latter was demolished in 2005 and reopened in 2008 as a family entertainment centre, including a ten-pin bowling alley overlooking the beach.
 Britannia Pier holds the Britannia Theatre, which during the summer has featured acts such as Jim Davidson, Jethro, Basil Brush, Cannon and Ball, Chubby Brown, the Chuckle Brothers, and The Searchers.
-It is one of the few end-of-the pier theatres surviving in England.
+It is one of the few end-of-the-pier theatres surviving in England.

-The Scroby Sands Wind Farm of 30 generators is within sight of the seafront, with its giant wind generators.
+The Scroby Sands Wind Farm of thirty generators is within sight of the seafront, with its giant wind generators.
 Also visible are grey seals during their breeding season.
 The country's only full-time circus, Hippodrome Circus, is just off the seafront.